 Part 2.
 Products – at the very core of investing is the concept of the risk-return trade-off.
 Investors need to consider this when choosing asset classes and products to ensure that it matches their individual needs.

 Part 3.
 Markets – product characteristics are largely determined by the markets that they operate in.
 Understanding how the market behind a product operates should help investors recognise economic cycles and external factors that may affect the value of a product.

-These elements should all come together to form an investment portfolio, which I will discuss in a later post.
+These elements should all come together to form an investment portfolio.

 During your investigation into investing you may feel yourself going down a rabbit hole and if that rabbit hole gets too complex, don’t give up!
 Take a step back, find another source and start searching for the answers there.

 Looking for a resource to help you on your investment journey?
 Download our FREE Investing for Beginners eBook now: